LeighFreitag/LeighFreitag.github.io/index.md

 To be added soon!

 ### Olympic Analytics
-Exploratory and predictive data analysis correlating medals one to various factors such as BMI, Country GDP, and gender.\
+Exploratory and predictive data analysis correlating medal achievement to various factors such as BMI, Country GDP, and gender.\
 See the [repository](https://gitlab.nps.edu/comp2_oly_data_analysis/comp2_oly_data_analysis.git).

 ### WNBA Interactive Map